18 Week Access Policy

 4.1.
 Bilateral Referrals

 When a patient is referred for a bilateral procedure, they are first listed for one side with a clock start and clock finish following completion of the first procedure.
-Once the patient is fit and able to have the second procedure then a new clock should be started and the second procedure completed within 18 weeks of the new clock start.
+Once the patient is fit and able to have the second procedure then a new clock should be started and the second procedure completed in line with NHS waiting time target.

 4.2 Procedures of Limited Clinical Priority

-Following referral to the hospital, guidance from the relevant CCG must be followed with regards to PLCP.
-Authorisation must be sought where applicable from the referring CCG.
-If there are issues then advice must be sought from the OPD manager.
+Following referral to the hospital, guidance from the relevant ICB must be followed with regards to PLCP.
+Authorisation must be sought where applicable from the referring ICB .

-A new/additional 18-week pathway should be started in the following circumstances:
+A new/additional treatment pathway should be started in the following circumstances:

 Inter-provider referrals into Fairfield Independent Hospital will be very rare and the OPD / Admissions Manager must be contacted.

-National guidance on consultant-to-consultant referrals and 18-week clock start dates indicate the following:
+National guidance on consultant-to-consultant referrals and clock start dates indicate the following:

 8. CATEGORISING PATIENTS REQUIRING MULTIPLE PROCEDURES

 There are instances where patients are listed for more than one procedure either in the same or different specialities.
-In these circumstances an 18-week pathway should be available for both procedures/specialties; this should have been opened at the stage of receipt of the referral.
-In this manner, a patient can be on an active waiting list (18-week pathway) for more than one speciality at a time
+In these circumstances a pathway should be available for both procedures/specialties; this should have been opened at the stage of receipt of the referral.
+In this manner, a patient can be on an active waiting list for more than one speciality at a time

 If the procedures are independent of each other, and the patient could be called in for either, then the patient must be added to the active list for both procedures.
-An 18-week pathway can be running concurrently for both procedures.
+A pathway can be running concurrently for both procedures.

 If following the first surgery the patient is deemed unfit for the second procedure then the clock stops.